WPIRoboticsEngineering/RBE2001_template/README.md

 ```
 ## DO Change

 MyRobot is the main class that defines your robot.
 All the code associated with the robot belongs in that class.
 The name of your robot is defined in this class.
-ALl memory used by your robot should be declared in the MyRobot class definition, and all robot methods belong in the MyRObot class.
+All memory used by your robot should be declared in the MyRobot class definition, and all robot methods belong in the MyRobot class.

 Commands are single function classes that represent one command that comes in from the control application.
 Each command has a function called
 ```